 In summer, Banff’s stunning turquoise lakes are easily visited with kids, while winter turns the park into a snowy wonderland, with opportunities for skating, skiing, hot springs, and more.

-Growing up in Edmonton, I’ve been going to Banff since I was a kid.
+Growing up in Edmonton, the capital of Canada’s most beautiful province, I’ve been going to Banff since I was a kid.
 Now I love taking my own kids on family holidays to Banff.
 It’s pretty cool to say that some of Sage and Lavender’s earliest memories of Canada since we moved here in 2019 are from Banff, the crown jewel of Alberta’s five national parks.